Skip to main content

 A

-Abercrombie (Abercrombie "snatch")
+ABERCROMBIE (Abercrombie "snatch")

 George Forbes Abercrombie (1935 - 2017) was born in Edinburgh.
 He trained at St Bartholomew’s Hospital in London.
 He was the first solely urological Consultant appointment at St Mary’s Hospital in Portsmouth, and was President of the Section of Urology of the RSM in 1993.
 Forbes Abercrombie described the so-called "rip and pluck" method for nephroureterectomy, also known as the Abercrombie snatch.
 Endoscopic detachment of the distal ureter from the bladder avoided a second low abdominal incision.
 Abercrombie GF, Eardley I, Payne SR, et al. Modified nephroureterectomy.
-Br J Urol 1988; 61: 198 – 200 ... read the abstract
+Br J Urol 1988; 61: 198 – 200 ... read the article

-Albarran (Albarran lever)
+ALBARRAN (Albarran lever)

-Alcock (Alcock's canal)
+ALCOCK (Alcock's canal)

-Alport (Alport's syndrome)
+ALPORT (Alport's syndrome)

 Arthur Cecil Alport MD (1880 – 1959) was a South African physician who first identified Alport's syndrome in a British family in 1927.
-The syndrome is an X-linked, hereditary nephritis with nerve deafness, haematuria and a family history of males progressing to end stage renal disease ... more information
+The syndrome is an X-linked, hereditary nephritis with nerve deafness, haematuria and a family history of males progressing to end stage renal disease ... more biographical information

 James C Anderson (1899 - 1984) was a Consultant Urologist in Sheffield.
 Wilfred Hynes (1903 - 1991) was a Consultant Plastic Surgeon, also in Sheffield.
 Hynes devised a plastic procedure designed, originally, to correct a retrocaval ureter.
 The pelviureteric junction was divided (dismembered), moved in front of any aberrant vessels and reconstructed.
-The procedure subsequently became the standard open procedure for treating PUJ obstruction
+The procedure subsequently became the standard open procedure for treating PUJ obstruction ... more in Plarr's Lives of the Fellows Online

-Avicenna (Avicenna's Canon)
+AVICENNA (Avicenna's Canon)

 B